-The celebrated poet Abufaras Farazdaq being present, was offended at Hisham's pretended ignorance and declaring that he knew the venerable person well, composed an extempore panegyric, of about 30 lines, celebrating the praises of the great Imam.3 Thereupon Hisham got so offended with Farazdaq that he threw the poet into prison.
-When the incident was brought to the Imam's notice he sent the poet a present of 12,000 gold pieces, which he refused to take, saying that he had praised the Imam for the sake of God, not for the sake of gold.
-However, when the Imam said: "We the Ahlulbait (the people of the house of the Prophet) do not receive back what we give filled with fear and pray to the Lord, saying, 'O Lord I know myself well and Thou knowest me still better.
-Do not call me to account for what they say of me, make me better than they suppose me to be and hide those faults of mine which they do not know."
+The celebrated poet Abufaras Farazdaq being present was offended at Hisham's pretended ignorance and declaring that he knew the venerable person well, composed an extempore panegyric, of about 30 lines, celebrating the praises of the great Imam.11 Thereupon Hisham got so offended with Farazdaq that he threw the poet into prison.
+When the incident was brought to the Imam's notice he sent the poet a present of 12,000 gold pieces, which he refused to, take, saying that he had praised the Imam for the sake of God, not for the sake of gold.
+However, when the Imam said: "We the Ahlulbait (the people of the house of the Prophet) do not receive back what we give away," the poet accepted the gift.
+This anecdote is significant.
+It informs us of the Imam's bounty and of the respect in which he was held by the Moslems in general, and throws light on the Umayyad policy of keeping the masses ignorant of the rights and privileges of the house of the Prophet.